skindya/CCO-design-patterns-SK-Copy/design-patterns/space/README.md

-This folder contains design patterns for space and spatial information in BFO/CCO.
+This directory contains design patterns for space and spatial information in BFO/CCO.